Sector Signals

 Read

-SiC Inverter for EVs: Loss Calculation and Efficiency Improvement
+EV SiC Inverters: Loss Calculation and Range Improvement

 A 1% increase in conversion efficiency for EV inverters translates to a difference of several kilometers in driving range; when design engineers face the challenge of improving real-world efficiency beyond catalog values, the first question they encounter is "which losses to calculate and how."
 Without correctly decomposing the loss breakdown, SiC may not yield the expected efficiency improvements.